pp-markus/pp-markus/README.md

 # Hi there 👋

-## I am Markus and I am working at Peaks & Pies GmbH as a Business Intelligence Consultant.
+## I am Markus and I am working at Peaks & Pies GmbH as a Business Intelligence Consultant